kadynfinney/Azure-IT-and-Cybersecurity-Administration-Lab/README.md

 ## Description

-In this lab, Microsoft Entra ID was used to manage cloud-based identities, users, groups, and access control.
-Microsoft Entra ID is a core identity platform used to control who can access Azure resources and organizational applications.
+In this lab, Microsoft Entra ID was used to manage cloud identities, users, groups, and access.
+Microsoft Entra ID is Microsoft’s cloud identity platform and is one of the most important services for managing secure access in Azure.

-Identity management is one of the most important areas of cybersecurity because attackers often target user accounts, permissions, and authentication methods.
+Identity management is a major part of cybersecurity because user accounts are often the first target for attackers.
+Proper identity management helps protect systems from unauthorized access, weak permissions, and account misuse.

 ## Tasks Completed

 - Reviewed Microsoft Entra ID in the Azure portal
 - Created and managed user accounts
 - Created and managed security groups
-- Assigned users to groups
+- Added users to groups
-- Reviewed identity and access settings
+- Reviewed identity settings
-- Explored authentication and account management options
+- Practiced basic user and group administration
-- Practiced basic identity administration tasks
+- Explored how identities are used to access Azure resources

 ## Skills Demonstrated

 - User account management
-- Group-based access management
+- Group management
-- Identity and access management fundamentals
+- Identity and Access Management fundamentals
-- Basic cloud directory administration
+- Cloud directory administration
-- Account security awareness
+- Access control basics
 - Microsoft Entra ID navigation

 ## Cybersecurity Relevance

-Microsoft Entra ID is important for cybersecurity because it helps control user access, reduce unauthorized access, and support secure authentication.
-Managing identities properly helps protect cloud resources from account abuse, privilege misuse, and unauthorized logins.
+Microsoft Entra ID is important for cybersecurity because it controls who can access cloud resources.
+Managing users and groups correctly helps reduce unauthorized access and supports secure identity practices.

 ---